factorhouse/hsx/README.md

 [:div #js {"onClick" #(js/alert "Clicked!")}]
 ```

-We use the same props serialisation logic as Reagent to make migrating to HSX as pain-free as possible.
+We use the same props serialization logic as Reagent to make migrating to HSX as pain-free as possible.

 ### What about component metadata (keys, display name etc)